 - Consultation: We are available to meet with current and potential users to advise on sample preparation and the selection of the instrument that best serves the research requirements.

-- Training: All users are provided with training that covers facility policies and details of instrument operation.
+- Training: Users who need regular access to an instrument are provided with training that covers facility policies and details of instrument operation.

-- Support: Our expertise is always available to help maximize the impact of the instruments on users’ studies through further consultations or by scheduling assisted sessions with the Director on the microscope.
+- Support: Our expertise is always available to help maximize the impact of the instruments on users’ studies through further consultations or by scheduling assisted sessions with the facility staff on the microscope.

 - Billing: Monthly usage is tabulated and billing is executed by the Center for Open Research Resources and Equipment (COR2E).